Axioms for Defeat in Democratic Elections: Voting methods and collective choice rules

-\begin{remark}$\,$ \begin{enumerate} \item We add the modifier `variable-election' because the term `collective choice rule' due to Sen \citeyearpar[Ch.~2$^*$]{Sen2017} appears in a fixed voter and fixed candidate setting. \item In social choice theory, one often defines the output of a CCR (as Sen does) to be a ``weak social preference'' relation $R$ that is reflexive instead of asymmetric.
+\item In social choice theory, one often defines the output of a CCR (as Sen does) to be a ``weak social preference'' relation $R$ that is reflexive instead of asymmetric.
 For social welfare functions, the choice does not matter, because strict weak orders $P$ are in one-to-one correspondence with complete and transitive relations $R$.\footnote{A relation $R$ on $X$ is complete if for all $x,y\in X$, we have $xRy$ or $yRx$.} However, since we aim to study the concept of \textit{defeat}, an asymmetric relation, we have defined VCCRs accordingly. \item For simplicity, we build the axiom of Universal Domain into the definition of a VCCR, but one could of course define a notion of VCCR where only certain profiles are in the domain of $f$ (cf.~\citealt{Gaertner2001}). \end{enumerate} \end{remark}

 Any VSWF $f$ induces a voting method $\overline{f}$ such that for any profile $\mathbf{P}$, $\overline{f}(\mathbf{P})$ is the set of candidates who are not defeated by any candidates in $\mathbf{P}$ according to $f$.
 That $f(\mathbf{P})$ is a strict weak order implies that $\overline{f}(\mathbf{P})$ is nonempty, but in fact a much weaker condition is sufficient---namely, acyclicity.